With the Anti Inflammatory Diet You Can Beat Rheumatism and Arthritis.

 Changing to an anti-inflammatory diet can even reverse the progress of the disease.
 You can get better, and quite quickly too - as many others already have, through diet and exercise.

 Or you can carry on eating as you have been, getting steadily less mobile and relying on drugs to manage the pain.
-Bare in mind that though anti-inflammatory drugs might reduce your pain, in the long run they often accelerate the damage to your joints.
+Bear in mind that though anti-inflammatory drugs might reduce your pain, in the long run they often accelerate the damage to your joints.

 Rheumatism and arthritis can mean a life sentence of increasing misery as your joints become stiffer and more painful.
 Your hands become crippled and deformed, walking becomes slower and harder as your hip and knee joints wear out.